 Monthly Archives: April 2011

-If you’d like to keep in touch with the Puppeteers of Puget Sound and find out about new local puppetry events in the area, register on this website to receive email whenever we update it.
+If you’d like to keep in touch with the Puppeteers of Puget Sound and find out about new local puppetry events in the area, Sign Up Here

 Barnstorm: The Cabaret Re-Imagined strives to engender a return to the style of 19th-century cabarets, which created a space in which to open dialogue between artists and citizens about important issues.
 In this spirit, Barnstorm has invited artists to do so by utilizing their own unique disciplines.
 One such discipline is puppetry, the particular medium of artist Jonathan Nawn.
 In his piece, Nawn approaches current social issues aided by a plush pig puppet.
 Those interested in attending can buy their tickets here.